Alvarez-Jose/applied-nlp-multilabel-pipeline/README.md

 > A research pipeline for multilabel text classification with margin-based uncertainty routing to human reviewers, end-to-end Google Sheets integration, and an active-retraining loop.
 Applied in production to a private human-rights research project.

-> ⚠️ **Restricted-use repository.** Source-available for review.
+> **Restricted-use repository.** Source-available for review.
 See [`NOTICE.md`](NOTICE.md) — no license is granted; all rights reserved.
 >
-> 📦 **Data not included.** This repository ships the engineering only.
+> **Data not included.** This repository ships the engineering only.
 The research dataset and trained model weights are not distributed here.
 See [Data not included](#data-not-included) below.

 ---

 ## What this is

 The engineering side of an end-to-end multilabel text-classification system.
 Articles are scraped from a configured news source, written to Google Sheets, classified by either a TF-IDF baseline or a fine-tuned DeBERTa v3 multilabel head, and routed to research assistants for review.
-Corrected labels feed back into training and confirmed records promote to a publication-layer database.
+Corrected labels feed back into training, and confirmed records are promoted to a publication-layer database.
 A Streamlit dashboard fronts the workflow.

 The classification pattern, the human-in-the-loop design, and the Sheets-backed feedback loop are the artifacts I'm sharing — not the underlying dataset.